EvgeniyKorepov/TonMinerPro/README.md

 - CUDA and OpenCL mining
 - High hashrate
 - Very low CPU usage for cuda
+- Lock GPU and Memory clock on Nvidia RTX 3000 series.
+Requires run the miner as administrator.
 - Detailed statistics in the application and on the statistics website https://korepov.com/ton/minerpro/
 - Uses opensource miner pow-miner-gpu
 - Automatic change of pool addresses on failures